ellymaimon/WordCounter2.0/README.md

 # Word Counter

-#### Epicodus C# Week 1 Code Review, 06/29/2018
+#### Epicodus C# Week 2 Code Review, 07/06/2018

 #### By Elly Maimon

 ## Description

-A simple application written in C# that returns a count of how many times a given word appeared in a given phrase.
+A .NET web app that allows the user to run two different Word Tools: a word counter, and a Scrabble points counter.
+Both of the tools have been written in C#.

-## Specs
+## Specs for Word Counter

 | Behavior | Input | Output | Explanation |
 |----------|-------|--------|-------------|